 As creators and aggregators of data, hospital and health systems are in a unique position to improve patient experience and outcomes, and reduce cost.
 By adopting a comprehensive data strategy, they can build a high-performance analytics infrastructure and use data for health care innovation to create more value for their patients and their communities.
 Data-driven health care organizations can provide fresh insights on how to meet patients’ needs and future market trends and thwart potential disruptors.

 Leveraging Data for Health Care Innovation

-As health care organizations adopt more value-based case delivery models, the integration of data and information assets into care delivery will be table stakes.
-Health care providers will need to be able leverage their unique position as creators and aggregators of data to improve patient experience and outcomes, and reduce cost.
-The digital revolution is disrupting every field and transforming entire systems of production and communication.
-And as disruption in health care accelerates, hospitals and health systems need to enhance efforts to embrace data and analytics to adapt to consumer needs faster, solve complex challenges, and find opportunities for better outcomes.
-This report from the American Hospital Association’s Center for Health Innovation offers hospital and health system leaders a blueprint for becoming an organization that leverages data for health innovation and for improving clinical, financial and operational performance.
+As health care organizations adopt more value-based, care delivery models, the integration of data and information assets into care delivery will be table stakes.
+Health care providers need to be able to leverage their unique position as creators and aggregators of data to improve the patient experience and outcomes, and reduce cost.
+This report from the American Hospital Association’s Center for Health Innovation offers hospital and health system leaders a blueprint for becoming an organization that leverages data for health care innovation and for improving clinical, financial and operational performance.

 Defining a Comprehensive Data Strategy to Shape the Health Care of Tomorrow

 On this AHA Center for Health Innovation podcast, Don Trigg, president of Cerner, talks about how hospitals and health systems can focus on data and data assets to advance their organizational strategies.
 And as consumerism takes hold in health care, health care leaders are rethinking what their organizations need to look like and what data they need to inform the approach going forward.
 He discusses first mile and last mile data strategies that are critical to achieving scale and meaningful impact for their patients.